jsom1/jsom1.github.io/_challenges/phish.md

 A little bit about DMARC, since it seems to be of concern in this challenge and combines both DKIM and SPF...
 In short, it allows a sender to indicate that their message are protected by SPF and/or DKIM.
 It also tells a receiver what to do if neither of those authentication method passes (junk or reject the message).
 So, DMARC limits or elimininates the user's exposure to fraudulent messages.\\
 Thus, DMARC is used to **reduce spam and phishing on the internet**.
-Maybe we can answer the question *Customers of secure-startup.com have been recieving some very convincing phishing emails, can you figure out why?*: could it be because there is no DMARC ?
+Maybe we can answer the question *Customers of secure-startup.com have been recieving some very convincing phishing emails, can you figure out why?*: could it be related to DMARC ?
+Maybe it isn't working properly ?

 To explore this hypothesis, let's see the output of the command with *-type=txt*: